Sohail-Shaikh-07/Hugging-Face-Spaces/README.md

 Contributions, suggestions, and feedback are always welcome!
 Feel free to open an issue or submit a pull request if you have any ideas or improvements.

 ## License
-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This repository is licensed under the [Global MIT License](https://github.com/Sohail-Shaikh-07/LICENSE/blob/main/LICENSE)

 ## Contact
 For any questions or inquiries, feel free to reach out: